data-man-34/TensorFlow-Projects/README.md

 Solved the three-class classification problem using Min-Max-Module SVM and part-vs-part task decomposition method.
 Divided the three-class problem into three two-class problems using one-vs-rest method and then decompose these imbalanced two-class problems.

+All 3 projects on Thu.
+Aug 16, 2018 are trained in Google Colab; written in Python 2.

 # Update Thu.
 July 26, 2018

 ## Convolutional Neural Network for Google QuickDraw Game